ibm-cloud-docs/solution-tutorials/ios-mobile-push-analytics.md

 4. Run the app on a physical device as notifications can't be sent to a iPhone Simulator.

-5. Open Push Notifications service on IBM Cloud and to send basic push notifications, complete the following steps:
+5. Open Push Notifications service under `Mobile Services` > **Existing services**  on IBM Cloud Mobile dashboard and to send basic push notifications, complete the following steps:
   * Select `Send Notifications`, and compose a message by choosing a Send to option.
 The supported options are Device by Tag, Device Id, User Id, Android devices, iOS devices, Web Notifications, and All Devices.

        **Note:** When you select the All Devices option, all devices subscribed to Push Notifications will receive notifications.